OpenSILEX/opensilex/README.md

 Just right-click on ```org.opensilex.dev.StartServerWithFront``` class in opensilex-dev-tools projet and select "run" or "debug"

-# Access to OpenSilex
+# Access to OpenSilex & tools

 If you use the default configuration, you can now access the OpenSILEX API at: [http://localhost:8666/](http://localhost:8666/)

-If you start server with Vue.js, you can access the main application at: [http://localhost:8666/app](http://localhost:8666/app)
+If you start server with Vue.js, the hot reload server tell you on which port it's accessible.

 Default Super Admin user is created with login: ```admin@opensilex.org``` and password: ```admin``` which will give you access to all web services

+RDF4J workbench is accessible by default at: [http://localhost:8667/rdf4j-workbench](http://localhost:8667/rdf4j-workbench)

+MongoDB run is accessible on port 8669

+PGAdmin is accessible by default at: [http://localhost:8670/](http://localhost:8670/)
+- PGAdmin default user: admin@opensilex.org
+- PGAdmin default password: opensilex